TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.healthsignals/ipproperties.md

 You cannot connect to the Virtual Machine after you disable the default Network Interface (NIC) or manually set a static IP for the NIC.

 Virtual Machine [screenshot](https://docs.microsoft.com/azure/virtual-machines/windows/boot-diagnostics) will show that OS is fully loaded and waiting for the credentials.

-In order to regain access to the VM please go through the following steps:
+## **Customer Ready Mitigation Steps**

 1. In Azure portal, go to [Network Interface](https://ms.portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.Network%2Fnetworkinterfaces) attached to the virtual machine
 2. Select IP configuration and select the IP